 A WHOLLY OWNED SUBSIDIARY OF ENRON NORTH AMERICA CORP.

-This outline is provided in response to EES Consulting’s request for Expression of Interest in Structured Arrangements on Behalf of Clark Public Utilities.
+This outline is provided in response to EES Consulting’s Request for Proposal to Sell Natural Gas to Clark Public Utilities’ River Road Generating Project dated November 6, 2000.
 Enron is interested in all of the concepts in Clark’s request.
 In addition to the summary responses below, more detailed discussions regarding Enron’s unique qualifications in maximizing Clark’s long term energy interests can be arranged on short notice.

 A. Base Case Preference